Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 Mistake #3: Hanging Curtains Wrong (Yes, There’s a Wrong)

-Curtains are doing a lot of work in a room and we, as a society, are letting them down.
-The two big mistakes are hanging the rod right at the top of the window frame (so the curtains are short and stubby) and letting the curtains stop above the floor (so they look like they’re floating, or worse, like they shrunk).
-Both of these mistakes make your ceilings look lower and your windows look smaller and your whole room look, frankly, kind of sad.
+Society has let down a hardworking part of your room: the curtains.
+Two common mistakes are hanging the rod right above the window frame (making the curtains look short and stubby) and letting the curtains stop above the floor (making them look like they are floating, or worse, like they shrunk).
+These mistakes will make your ceilings look lower, your windows look smaller, and your room look sad.

-I get it.
+I understand.
 The window frame is RIGHT THERE.
-It feels like the obvious place to put the rod.
-But here is the truth: hanging curtains correctly will make your room look more expensive than literally any other change you can make.
+It seems the obvious placement for the rod.
+But truth is, hanging curtains properly will make your room look more expensive than literally any other change you can make.

 What to do instead: Hang the curtain rod high and wide.
 Specifically, hang it about 4-6 inches BELOW the ceiling (or somewhere between the top of the window frame and the ceiling, as high as you can get away with).
 And hang it wide, the rod should extend at least 4-6 inches past each side of the window frame so when the curtains are open, they don’t cover any of the actual window.
 Then get curtains long enough that they JUST kiss the floor, or even pool slightly.
 No floods.
 No high-water curtains.
 We are better than that.